Where Does it Come From?

 Don’t Judge a Book by its Cover

-Stereotypes are ideas about how people will act based on a group that they belong to, most often if they
+Stereotypes are ideas about how people will act that are based on certain qualities, like the colour of their skin,

 Anyone Can Be a Leader!